AndVarnio/MasterThesis/README.md

 ```
 git clone https://github.com/NOTANDers/MasterThesis.git
 ```
-Navigate to the main folder and compile the camera program, the downloaded toolchain can be used to compile with.
+Navigate to the main folder and compile the camera program, the downloaded toolchain can be used to compile with The main.cpp file in the main folder can be used to change the parameters to the initialize function.
 ```
 <TOOLCHAIN_DIR>/bin/arm-linux-gnueabihf-g++ -O3 main.cpp HSICamera.cpp CubeDMADriver.cpp -o cubeCapture -fopenmp -mfpu=neon -I usr/include usr/lib/libueye_api.so.4.90
 ```